tradel/tibco-ems-monitoring-extension/README.md

 : Administrative user ID for the Tibco admin interface.
 The default value is "admin".
 Required.

 password
-: Password for the administratie user ID.
+: Password for the administrative user ID.
 The default value is an empty password.
 Required.

 tier
 : Name of the tier in AppDynamics for which the monitor should register its metrics.
 If not specified, the metrics will be registered on all tiers.
 Optional.